Where to Bet on The Masters, 2023

 There are also other awards that are given to players who perform notable feats during the tourney.
 These include crystal vases that are given to those with the daily score, or large crystal bowls that are awarded to those that score a hole-in-one or a double eagle.
 With every eagle a player makes they will receive a pair of crystal goblets.

 Along with all of the aforementioned goodies being handed out, there are also gold medals, silver medals, crystal vases, crystal bowls, and silver platters.
-Seriously, we’re not making this up!
+Seriously, I’m not making this up!

 Is That It?